Fayetteville Police Find Man Bound, Stuffed In Sleeping Bag Inside Closet

-FAYETTEVILLE (KFSM) — Fayetteville police say a man and woman tied up their roommate, put him in a closet and then turned on a vacuum to conceal his screaming.
+FAYETTEVILLE, Ark.
+(KFSM) -- Fayetteville police say a man and woman tied up their roommate, put him in a closet, and then turned on a vacuum to conceal his screaming.

 Megan Osborne, 38, and Jordan Trujillo, 28, were arrested Saturday (Oct.
 19) in connection with kidnapping, aggravated assault and theft by receiving.